-4.1 Business Rates are payable on most commercial properties across the City and the money collected helps to pay for local services.
-Within the Business Rates Scheme a number of reliefs are available to the ratepayer which reduces the amount of Business Rates payable.

-- 4.2 Some of these reliefs are 'mandatory' and have to be awarded if relevant criteria are met.
-Others are classed as 'discretionary,' and for these, DCC can decide whether or not to grant relief. - 4.3 Generally, there is a direct cost to DCC in awarding DRR and therefore expenditure has been controlled through the operation of a Policy for a number of years.
-Through the operation of DCC'S DRR Policy the Council will aim to prioritise help to those organisations who can clearly demonstrate that the services they provide help the Council achieve its stated vision which is to create a city that is; "A caring and successful city at the heart of the Midlands, proud of its heritage and ambitious for the future and priorities" and which will deliver on its priorities which are: - A city with big ambitions; - · A city of health and happiness; - A Council focused on the things that matter.
+- 4.1 Business Rates are payable on most commercial properties across the City and the money collected helps to pay for local services.
+Within the Business Rates scheme several reliefs are available to the ratepayer which reduces the amount of Business Rates payable. - 4.2 Some of these reliefs are 'mandatory' and must be awarded if relevant criteria are met.
+Others are classed as 'discretionary,' and for these, DCC can decide whether or not to grant relief. - 4.3 Generally, there is a direct cost to DCC in awarding DRR and therefore expenditure has been controlled through the operation of a Policy for several years.
+Through the operation of DCC'S DRR Policy the Council will aim to prioritise help to those organisations who can clearly demonstrate that the services they provide help the Council achieve it's stated vision which is to create a city that is; "A caring and successful city at the heart of the Midlands, proud of its heritage and ambitious for the future and priorities" and deliver on its priorities; - A city with big ambitions - A city of health and happiness - A council focused on the things that matter